- CIT Bank vs Marcus: Which Online Bank Best Suits Your Needs? - September 27, 2020

 Frequently Asked Questions

 Yes, CIT has fixed-rate mortgages that range between ten and thirty years.
 They also have relationship pricing to clients with a Savings Builder account.
-This means that those who hold a Savings Builder account will get reduced rates if they choose to take a mortgage with them.
+According to Firstxtra this means that those who hold a Savings Builder account will get reduced rates if they choose to take a mortgage with them.

 You can deposit money to your Synchrony account in various ways.
 The first option is an electronic transfer from another bank account linked to your synchrony account.
 You could deposit a check using the mobile check deposit feature of their mobile application.
 You could also make a third-party deposit through another financial institution or through wire transfer.
 Lastly, you can send them a personal check via U.S mail.